AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 8. Download the **Device certificate**, **Public key file**, **Private key file** and the **Root CA certificate**.

     ![download aws certificates](assets/aws-download-certificates.png)\
-    *Screenshot from AWS Console*
+    *Screenshot from AWS Management Console*

 9. Click **Done**.

 #### Setup MQTT client in Axis device

-In the Axis device, install the client and CA certificates to enable a secure MQTT connection to the AWS IoT Core MQTT broker:
+In the Axis device, install the client and CA certificates to enable a secure MQTT connection to the AWS IoT Core:

 1. Log in to the Axis device and go to **System** > **Security**.
 2. Click **Add certificate**.